gak/pygooglechart/README.markdown

 ## Deprecation Warning

-Unfortunatelly Google has deprecated this API:
+Unfortunately Google has deprecated this API:

     The Image Charts portion of Google Chart Tools has been officially deprecated as of April 20, 2012.
     After April 20, 2015, this Deprecation Policy will not apply.